CreunaFI/dominant-color-async/readme.txt

 Calculate the dominant color for every image in WordPress, asynchronously

 == Description ==
 Dominant color async calculates the dominant color for images in your WordPress media gallery.
 It will also tell you if your image has transparency, or not.
-You can access this information using the `dominant_color` and `has_transparency` post meta keys.
+You can access this information using the `dca_get_image_dominant_color` and `dca_get_image_transparency` filters.
 This information will be calculated after you upload images in the media gallery.

 == Installation ==
 1. Upload the plugin folder to the /wp-content/plugins/ directory